Harsha731/Leet-Code/leetcode/953/README.md

 If we can change the original arary, we can map the strings in the `words` array to new strings using the mapping specified in `order`, then just check if the words are in ascending order.

+	Character Mapping: Create an array to map each character from the alien order to its corresponding index in the standard alphabet.
+	Transform Words: Iterate through each word and convert its characters to the new order using the mapping.
+	Check Sorted Order: Compare each word with the next one to determine if they are in sorted order according to the alien alphabet.
+	Return Result: Return true if all words are sorted, otherwise return false.

 ```cpp
 // OJ: https://leetcode.com/problems/verifying-an-alien-dictionary/
 // Author: github.com/lzl124631x